Class of 2023

 Lyla Senn is a Chemical Engineering major and intends to earn a minor in International Development Studies.
 Lyla is passionate about mitigating climate change, providing access to resources such as freshwater, and experiencing other cultures.
 She conducted research in Malta where she learned about recycled water irrigation.
 During her four years at Notre Dame, Lyla plans to get involved in water conservation and purification research, especially to implement in developing countries.
 She is currently working on a project to build bio-sand filters in Léogâne, Haiti, and is working on a noninvasive cancer imaging device called NearWave.
 After graduation, Lyla hopes to pursue a career in engineering that reinvents currently harmful processes for a more sustainable future.

-Elizabeth (Eliza) Smith is a Psychology and Global Affairs double major with a concentration in Peace Studies with a minor in Computing Digital Technologies with a concentration in Cyber Safety and Security.
-She is currently a Research Assistant in the Center for Advanced Measurement of Personality and Psychopathology with Co-Directors Dr. Lee and Dr. Watson studying personality, dark traits within criminals, and psychological assessments of psychopathology.
-She hopes to complete research centered around applying psychopathology studies across multiple people groups and communities.
-On campus, Eliza serves as a member of the Executive Departments of Student Life and Health & Well-Being.
-She enjoys attending civic engagement events, hall events, theatrical performances, and working with Class Council.
-She volunteers with food banks, anti-human trafficking organizations, and Habitat for Humanity.
-Next summer, she hopes to study the psychology of racism in South Africa with Director of Undergraduate Studies, Dr. Venter, and intern with the United States Department of State.
-After Notre Dame, she plans to attend graduate school for clinical and forensic psychology while continuing her studies in Spanish and Italian.
+Eliza Smith is a Psychology and Global Affairs: Peace Studies double major with minors in CDT: Cyber Safety and Security and Italian.
+She is a Research Assistant in the Center for Advanced Measurement of Personality and Psychopathology with Dr. Lee and Dr. Watson studying personality, dark traits within criminals, and psychological assessments of psychopathology.
+She plans to complete independent research centered around specific psychopathologic disorders and how they correlate with aggression with a specific focus on demographic differences.
+Furthermore, she hopes to be able to craft this research into a discussion about mental illness in the criminal justice system, politics, and health services.
+On campus, Eliza serves on four Executive Departments, leads in her dorm community, and is one of the directors of a new initiative called LGBTQ+ Domers.
+She volunteers with food banks, anti-human trafficking organizations, and at-risk youth centers.
+Next summer, she hopes to continue her research and intern with a legal firm.
+After Notre Dame, she plans to attend graduate school for forensic psychology and international relations and attend law school.

 Diana Spulber is a Physics major with a supplementary major in Applied and Computational Mathematics and Statistics.
 She is currently working on research in the physics department with Dr. Eskildsen, where she explores lattice structures, made of vortices that are induced by applied magnetic fields, in type-II superconductors.
 She expresses her passion for physics outside of the classroom by acting as the secretary of the Society of Physics Students.
 Diana is also conscious of the lack of gender diversity in the field of physics and is working on a project to support her fellow women in physics by creating a supportive community.
 Besides this, she serves as part of the International Peer Mentoring program and is a member of the Model United Nations team.
 After graduation, Diana plans to go to graduate school in medical physics and apply her physics background to provide the best diagnostic and treatment methods for patients.